 This stage of the walk is, in my opinion, much more beautiful than the one into Santiago.
 It is more closely aligned to the vision I first held of white sandy pathways curling like smoke into gentle emerald hills filled with the heady scent of Eucalyptus and Pine trees, or bucolic scenes of shepherds returning my cheery wave as I potter along past their curious and happy white and brown goats.
 I am called to the Eucalyptus for a time and sit to eat, removing shoes so that I might fully connect with the earth.
 The question arises between us why are you here?
 And the answer I don’t know but I know that it’s ok not to know, sometimes you just have to follow your intuition and see where it takes you.
 I eat food, making sure to throw a good amount of it into the woods for the animals.

 I’m not sure the trees want rags tied to their branches or silver coins thrown anymore.
-In the past this might have been enacted as a gesture of respect or to acknowledge the spirits of the land, but we scatter enough rubbish in the woodlands, and by continually clearing forests to create farmland or to force a monoculture of trees to grow for harvesting we are denying the woodland animals the chance to live in the rich and diverse ancient woodlands that would once have covered this entire island.
+In the past this might have been enacted as a gesture of respect or to acknowledge the spirits of the land, but we scatter enough rubbish in the woodlands, and by continually clearing forests to create farmland or to force a monoculture of trees to grow for harvesting we are denying the woodland animals the chance to live and eat food from the rich and diverse ancient woodlands that would once have covered this entire continent.
 The trees tell me that taking litter with me and leaving food at least shows an awareness of this – and is a reminder that food is wealth.
 Stay longer?
 No, I want to push on.

 A few more days into the walk and my ankle shows no signs of improvement.
 Some pain can be walked through, but some has to be listened to – knowing the difference is a skill I have yet to learn and so a day pushing on to cover 31k with a new walking group is the catalyst for an enforced break of three days where I have to book into a hotel.